 A different analogy would be a light bulb vs. a torch, which represent an omni-directional antenna and a directional antenna.

 Although signal reception becomes narrower with increased antenna gain, a common technique is to use a diversity receiver.
 It allows multiple antennas working together, constantly checking signal strength of each antenna and pick the one with the strongest signal.
 This way we have longer range and wider coverage.

 A radiation pattern of the hypothetical isotropic antenna at 0db gain.
 It’s a nearly perfect sphere in both vertical and horizontal axis.

 This is a standard omni-directional 3dB rubber duck antenna.
 Notice it has significant signal loss on the top and bottom (90/270 degree).
 Similar radiation pattern applies to most omni-directional FPV antennas out there.

 In 3D this radiation pattern looks like a doughnut :)

 And here we have a directional antenna of 8dB (a patch antenna).
-As you can see, majority of the signal are focus on one direction to the right (0 degree) just as we expected from a directional antenna.
-But we are not getting much signal on the other direction (180 degree).
+As you can see, majority of the signal focuses on one direction, and not much range at the other end.